nedbat/coveragepy/doc/excluding.rst

         [coverage:report]
         exclude_also =
-            ; Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+            ; 1.
+Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+            ; 2.
+Comments to turn coverage on and off: no cover: start(?s:.)*?no cover: stop
-            ; A pragma comment that excludes an entire file:
+            ; 3.
+A pragma comment that excludes an entire file:
             (?s)\A.*# pragma: exclude file.*\Z

-.. [[[end]]] (checksum: 8892a4efef9da67fb0080d15811e1c19)
+.. [[[end]]] (checksum: 22ff0a1433f00d3b4d13544623aaf884)

 The first regex matches a specific except line followed by a specific function call.
 Both lines must be present for the exclusion to take effect.
 Note that the regex uses ``"\n\s*"`` to match the newline and the indentation of the second line.
 Without these, the regex won't match.

+The second regex creates a pair of comments that can be used to exclude statements between them.
+All lines between ``# no cover: start`` and ``# no
+cover: stop`` will be excluded.
+The regex doesn't start with ``#`` because that's a comment in a .coveragerc file.
+Be careful with wildcards: we've used the non-greedy ``*?`` to match the fewest possible characters between the comments.
+If you used the greedy ``*`` instead, the star would match as many as possible, and you could accidentally exclude large swaths of code.

-The second regex matches the entire text of a file containing the comment ``#
+The third regex matches the entire text of a file containing the comment ``#
 pragma: exclude file``.
 This lets you exclude files from coverage measurement with an internal comment instead of naming them in a settings file.
 This regex uses the ``"(?s)"`` regex flag to let a dot match any character including a